 13. Place the crankshaft gently and squarely onto the main bearings.
 Install main caps in proper position.

 14. All threads must be clean and lightly lubricated, to obtain accurate torque readings.
 Finally, tighten all bolts and cap screws, with a torque wrench to proper torque specifications.
 Do not attempt to guess at torque tightening.

 15. In addition, with a feeler gauge of proper thickness; check clearance between crankshaft thrust disc and bearing flange surface.

 16. Before installing piston and rod assembly, cover rod bolt threads with suitable protectors; to prevent nicking of crankshaft during, engine bearing replacement.
 A short piece of rubber hose is good for this purpose.

 17. Place matching number cap on connecting rod.
 Finally, torque rod bolts to proper spec.

 18. Priming the engine is most important.
 Consequently, this is to prevent dry start and premature damage to bearing surfaces.

 Above all, the most important factor is lubrication.
 So, as long as there’s a steady flow of clean oil, the bearings will generally keep moving along fine.
-But, if the oil’s dirty or if the oil supply is cut off, that’s when the problems start.
-Finally, at that point you need to decide if engine bearing replacement is your best choice.
+But, if the oil’s dirty or if the oil supply is cut off, that’s when bottom end problems start.
+Finally, at that point you need to decide if, engine bearing replacement is your best choice.